opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Recovery

-Shows all completed and ongoing index and shard recoveries.
+Lists all completed and ongoing index and shard recoveries.

 ```json
 GET _cat/recovery?v